Animation in Australia

 Air Programs International, King Arthur and the Square Knights of the Round Table, 1972.
 Courtesy of the National Film and Sound Archive.

 In the late 1950's television was introduced in Australia.
 It wasn't long before TV became the principal medium of animation.
 The new genre of 'Saturday Morning Cartoons' was dominated by the US production company Hanna Barbera.
-Australian animators contributed to various Hanna Barbera cartoons as the company had a production company in Sydney (see Developing Animation 2: Australia ).
+Australian animators contributed to various Hanna Barbera cartoons as the company had a production company in Sydney.

 Air Programs International was an Australian animation studio that had world-wide success with their animated series King Arthur and the Square Knights of the Round Table (1972).
 It was syndicated in the U.S. by Twentieth Century Fox and sold to 14 countries.